-However, professional sports photographers and content creators usually struggle with finding a fast and convenient way to share their photos and videos with the league or team they’re working for.
+However, live content creators and professional sports photographers and content creators usually struggle with finding a fast and convenient way to share their photos and videos with the league or team they’re working for.
 That’s particularly the case while live events are still in progress.
 So, what exactly is the best way to share photos with team clients?
 Delivering live photos to social media staff, digital marketers, broadcasters and athletes is becoming a critical part of the job.
 Everyone wants photos and videos as events unfold.
 This includes the staff at sports leagues and teams, international federations, tournament event managers, and event and team sponsors.

 Below we have a list of ten reliable ways to share photos with clients, no matter if it’s a single staffer or an entire sports team!
 We’ve kept several things in mind while pining through the different tools.
 These factors include convenience, upload capacity, ease of use, and more.

 Things To Consider When Sharing Photos With Clients

 The features you desire from an online venue will determine the best technique for sharing photos with clients.

 Getting the photos to your clients is one of the most important steps during or after the event or photoshoot.
 However, there are a few things that you should consider when selecting a platform to transmit your high-quality images:

 - Capacity: Some clients may need high volumes of media, numerous sizes and different resolutions for each image.
 This requires variations of each image, which can quickly consume a lot of storage space and makes image libraries difficult to organize.